mmikkel/DashCols-Craft/README.md

 * Move the /dashcols folder to craft/plugins
 * Install

-After installing, visit _DashCols’_ CP section and use the built-in Field Layout Designer to add custom fields to entry and category index tables, and configure the output of default columns and/or element metadata.
+After installing, visit _DashCols’_ CP section and use the built-in Field Layout Designer to add custom fields to entry, category, asset or user sources, and configure the output of default columns and/or element metadata.

 Please note that not all FieldTypes are supported – look below for the complete list.

 ## Options

-* Custom naming: You want to keep the nav tab around, but give it another name.
-* Undercover mode: You want to keep DashCols running, but completely hide the nav tab.
+* Undercover mode: You want to keep DashCols running, but completely hide the nav tab and "Edit columns" button.

 ![CP section](/source/demo/cp.jpg?raw=true)

 ### Supported FieldTypes

+* Assets
 * Categories
 * Checkboxes
 * Color